-The redesigned Honda Accord offers a fine mix of cutting-edge technology features, ample acceleration from its turbo 2.0-liter engine, outstanding rear legroom, and class-leading all-around refinement.
+The Honda Accord offers a fine mix of cutting-edge technology features, polished powertrains, outstanding rear legroom, and class-leading all-around refinement.

-A coupe body style and a V6 engine are no longer available, and not all drivers like the push-button gear selector on the Hybrid and 2.0-engine models.
+The seating position is rather low, and not all drivers like the unconventional push-button gear selector on the Hybrid and 2.0-engine models.

 The Accord is one of just two mainstream midsize sedans in the U.S. market to offer an available manual transmission; the other is the Mazda 6.